 The conclusion of the affair came on 19 July 2022, when – before the second division of the Milan Appeal Court, the Assistant Attorney General – Celestina Gravina – waived the appeal against the Court’s decision, thus concluding the criminal legal proceedings relating to OPL 245.

-Lastly, concerning the claims for compensation made by Nigeria’s plaintiffs, the court came out in favour of Eni.
+With regard to the claims put forward by the Nigeria Civil Action, the court came out in favour of Eni.
 On 11 November 2022, the Court of Milan – confirming the first-instance ruling – rejected Nigeria’s appeal.
 Furthermore, the Court ordered the plaintiffs to bear the costs of the proceedings.
 What’s more, the Court of Appeals of Milan has declared the Milan Public Prosecutor’s Office appeal against the acquittal “inadmissible”, as “there is no case” against Eni and its management, as ruled in March 2021 by the Court of Milan.

 In addition to the Italian case, which ended with the full acquittal of Eni and its managers, the OPL 245 affair was - for some specific matters which do not directly concern the company or its managers – subject to the decisions of various international courts.